-Over centuries, the Rhine has experienced numerous human interventions, such as river straightening and the construction of dykes and barrages, which resulted in morphological changes.
-Dense population in the river catchment, shipping and flood protection, water supply for domestic, industrial and agricultural uses, and its popularity as a recreational area result in intense use of the Rhine River, creating multiple pressures on the ecosystem.
-These conditions make the Rhine an ideal case to study the functioning of an extremely modified river and to develop management solutions for its sustainable use.
+Over centuries, the Rhine has experienced numerous human interventions, such as river straightening and the construction of dykes and barrages, which have caused morphological changes.
+Several other pressures result from the dense population along large parts of the Rhine.
+The Rhine is therefore an ideal case to study the functioning of an extremely modified river and to develop management solutions for its sustainable use.

 - Coordination: Federal Waterways Engineering and Research Institute, Karlsruhe